vanikonozadze/React-App/README.md

 # 🌐 React SPA – User Directory App

 This is a **Single Page Application** built with **React**, fulfilling the requirements of an academic or interview-based assignment.
 It showcases essential React features and includes bonus functionality like theming, i18n, and responsive design.
 ---

+With 'npm run dev' we can start the application locally.

+---